CTFd/CTFd/README.md

 CTFd is a Capture The Flag framework focusing on ease of use and customizability.
 It comes with everything you need to run a CTF and it's easy to customize with plugins and themes.

 ![CTFd is a CTF in a can.](https://github.com/CTFd/CTFd/blob/master/CTFd/themes/core/static/img/scoreboard.png?raw=true)

-## Beta Notice

-Currently CTFd master contains an alpha version of the next major CTFd release.
-For most purposes, the alpha is stable and is the recommended setup for new installations but if you rely on old behavior the latest stable CTFd release can be found at https://github.com/CTFd/CTFd/releases.

 ## Features